 Stopping duloxetine can cause uncomfortable symptoms.
 These are much more likely to occur if you suddenly stop taking duloxetine without your doctor’s approval.
 You may experience the following withdrawal symptoms when stopping duloxetine: [2] [4]

-To help minimize or avoid these symptoms, your doctor will lower the dose of duloxetine that you take in a gradual, controlled manner.
+To help minimize or avoid these symptoms, your doctor will lower the dose of duloxetine you take gradually and under controlled conditions.
 [4]

 When to Stop Taking Duloxetine